turtle96/taskell/docs/UserGuide.md

 Format: `delete INDEX`<br>
  <img src="images/delete1.png" width="600">
  <img src="images/delete1Result.png" width="600"><br>
-Picture 5: Entering delete 1 will delete “Arrange meeting with XYZ company”<br>
+Picture 5: Entering `delete 1 will delete "Arrange meeting with XYZ company"`<br>

 Example:
-* `find violin, then delete 1: deletes the 1st task in the results of the find command.`
+* `find violin, then delete 1: deletes `the 1st task in the results of the find command.

 > Take Note!
 This action can be reversed via undo, only if no new commands are entered
 > after deleting.